piyush4955/dev_k8s/README.md

 Monitoring Capabilities
 Metrics Collected

-Request rate (req/s)
+Request rate (req/s) ->needs to be updated
-Response time (p50, p95, p99)
+Response time (p50, p95, p99) ->needs to be updated
 Error rate
-Pod CPU/Memory usage
+Pod CPU/Memory usage ->needs to be updated
-Pod restart count
+Pod restart count ->needs to be updated

 Alerts Configured